InitialDeu/raspberrypiclockweather/README.md

 ---

 ## Notes
-Tested on Raspberry Pi OS (Bookworm) with X11 desktop session
+Tested on Raspberry Pi OS (Bookworm) with X11 desktop session using a Raspberry PI 4

 Works best with HDMI display (detected as HDMI-1)